AriFordsham/GHCWiki/working-conventions/bug-tracker.md

 - **Status** says what state the ticket is in.
 It is one of these:

   - **New** is for open tickets that need to be triaged or fixed.
-  - **Infoneeded** means that the ticket is stalled awaiting information from the submitter (or anyone else).
+  - **Infoneeded** means that the ticket is stalled awaiting information from the submitter.
   - **Closed** means what it says.
   - **Merge** means that a fix has been committed to the HEAD, but should be propagated to the current release branch.
   - **Patch** means that the ticket includes a patch for review.
 We love patches!
 So we try hard to review patches promptly and either commit them, or start a conversation with the author.